Ulf Kristersson: Migration

 During his first 100 days in office, Kristersson's government adopted policies in line with his stated paradigm shift in Swedish migration policies.
 This has included an increase by 25% of the number of internal controls on foreigners, a mission to authorities to intensify the work regarding the return of persons who do not meet the requirements to stay in Sweden, increased number of storage places, carrying out information efforts and analyze opportunities to increase voluntary repatriation and lowered the level of quota refugees to 900 per year (a decrease from 5,000 per year) and the Swedish Migration Agency has been tasked with preparing for the changes.

 On 5 April 2023, the government proposed a requirement that all asylum seekers, with the exception of unaccompanied minors, must live in state accommodation and participate in social introduction during the asylum process, that people who for some reason do not live in asylum accommodation should inform the Swedish Migration Agency of their residential address.
 For asylum seekers who do not notify the Swedish Migration Agency, the authority must regard the asylum application as withdrawn, with the consequence that the asylum seeker needs to leave the country.
 The proposal also included that asylum seekers must be required to participate in social introduction according to law.
 It is expected that the proposed changes will be law by 1 April 2024.

 In 2023 Sweden reported the lowest number of asylum seekers it had recorded during the 21st century.
 By August 2024 the number of asylum seekers had decreased by 27%.
 The Migration Agency predicts Sweden will in 2024 have the lowest number of immigrants since 1997, and will for the first time in over 50 years have more people migrating from Sweden than immigrating to Sweden.

+In July 2026, in response to the migration crisis in Ceuta, Kristersson called on the Spanish government to regain control of its border and said that Sweden was "prepared to take the measures required to safeguard order and control".
+He also said that Sweden was prepared to consider suspending Schengen arrangements with Spain to prevent a recurrence of the 2015 European migrant crisis.